nebyuabayneh/alx-low_level_programming/0x0C-more_malloc_free/README.md

 # 0x0C.
-C - More malloc, fre
+C - More malloc, free

 0. Write a function that allocates memory using malloc.<br/>
 1. Write a function that concatenates two strings.<br/>